 Other Items: On December 1, 2022, the Company transferred its ownership interest in Midwest AgEnergy Group, LLC ("MAG"), a North Dakota-based ethanol business to HLCP Ethanol Holdco, LLC ("HLCP").
-The Company received a payment of \$1.2 million in the first quarter of 2023 in connection with a post-closing purchase price adjustment, which is included on the line Other, net within the accompanying Unaudited Condensed Statements of Operations.
+The Company received a payment of \$1.2 million in the first quarter of 2023 in connection with a post-closing purchase price adjustment, which is included on the line Other, net within the accompanying Unaudited Condensed Consolidated Statements of Operations.

 The Company has cash proceeds from the sale of assets held by a qualified intermediary to facilitate tax-deferred exchange transactions under Section 1031 of the Internal Revenue Code.
 In May 2024, the Company sold land and recognized a \$4.5 million gain in the Minerals Management segment.
-The Company structured this transaction in a manner that qualified as like-kind exchange pursuant to Section 1031 of the Internal Revenue Code.
-The net proceeds are being held in escrow until replacement property is purchased.
-A \$0.3 million property related to this like-kind exchange was acquired in June 2024.
-The Company had \$6.7 million and \$0.0 million of cash at June 30, 2024 and December 31, 2023, respectively, which is reported on the line Cash held by 1031 exchange facilitator in the Unaudited Condensed Consolidated Balance Sheets.
+The Company structured this transaction in a manner that qualified as a like-kind exchange pursuant to Section 1031 of the Internal Revenue Code.
+The net proceeds of the sale are being currently held in escrow by a qualified intermediary until the Company purchases replacement property is purchased.
+A \$0.3 property.
+During the nine months ended September 30, 2024, the Company had capital expenditures totaling \$1.7 million property related to this like-kind exchange was acquired in June 2024, exchange.
+The Company had \$6.7 \$5.3 million and \$0.0 million of cash at June 30, 2024 September 30, 2024 and December 31, 2023, respectively, which is reported on the line Cash held by 1031 exchange facilitator in the Unaudited Condensed Consolidated Balance Sheets.
 The Company is evaluating other acquisitions which, if executed, could utilize some or all of the remaining cash.

 Basis of Presentation: These financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
-In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the financial position of the Company at June 30, 2024, the results of its operations, comprehensive income, cash flows and changes in equity for the six months ended June 30, 2024 and 2023 have been included.
+In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the financial position of the Company at June 30, 2024 September 30, 2024, the results of its operations, comprehensive income, cash flows and changes in equity for the six nine months ended June 30, 2024 September 30, 2024 and 2023 have been included.
 These Unaudited Condensed Consolidated Financial Statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.